HGVSnomenclature/VarNomen/_bg-material/glossary.md

 *   Complex
     :   **HGVS**: a sequence change where, compared to a reference sequence, a range of changes occur that can not be described as one of the basic variant types (substitution, deletion, duplication, insertion, conversion, inversion, deletion-insertion, or repeated sequence).

+*   Compound heterozygote
+    :   used in cases of _autosomal recessive_ disease where the disease-causing variants on both alleles at a given locus are **not identical** (opposite of _homozygous_)

 *   Conversion
     :   **HGVS**: a sequence change where, compared to a reference sequence, a range of nucleotides are replaced by a sequence from elsewhere in the genome.
     :   descriptions _see Recommendations_ [_DNA_](/recommendations/DNA/variant/conversion/) or  [_RNA_](/recommendations/RNA/variant/conversion/).